stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

             "properties": {
                 "uri": {
                     "type": "string",
                     "description": "The URI pattern to fetch localized data from.
-This URI should contain the substring `{locale}` which will be replaced with the appropriate locale value before sending the request."
+This URI should contain the substring `{locale}` which will be replaced with the appropriate locale value before sending the request.
+See section about localization for more rules"
                 },
                 "default": {
                     "type": "string",